UNIVERSITY AVENUE IS OPEN FOR THE HOLIDAYS!

 Holiday Season Construction Schedule Update:

 The majority of work (underground pipe replacement/ADA ramp upgrade) on the 200-500 blocks of University Avenue (between Webster and Emerson) is completed.
 No construction work is scheduled between November 17, 2018 and January 1, 2019 on streets within the University Avenue parking assessment district.
-However, Ranger Pipelines will continue to replace gas pipes outside of the parking assessment district (such as Kipling Street between Hawthorne and Lytton) until December 14, 2018.
+However, Ranger Pipelines will continue to replace gas pipes outside of the parking assessment district (such as Kipling Street between Hawthorne and Lytton and Forest Avenue between Cowper and Webster) until December 14, 2018.
 Beginning January 2, 2019, construction will resume on the 100 block of University Avenue and on other streets in the Downtown Area.
 The remaining work in 2019 includes underground pipe replacement/ADA ramp upgrade on the 100 block of University Avenue, traffic signal upgrade on the 100-500 blocks of University Avenue, and gas pipe replacement on other streets.
 The construction work in the downtown area is expected to continue through March 2019.
 Please note that this construction schedule is subject to change due to unforeseeable field conditions such as unexpected circumstances, inclement weather, etc.

 On streets that are ‘Closed to Through Traffic‘, vehicles can enter the blocks to access private driveways, as well as private and public parking garages/lots/stalls.
 Palo Alto Municipal Code prohibits riding or operating a bicycle upon any sidewalk in a business district.
 ‘Tow Away – No Parking’ signs will be posted as needed, 72 hours in advance, on adjacent streets near the construction zone.